Telford Taylor: McCarthyism and Vietnam

 Taylor regarded the 1972 bombing campaign targeting the North Vietnamese capital, Hanoi, as "senseless and immoral."
 He offered to describe and explain his views to CBS, but the network declined to air them because they considered them "too hot to handle.".
 In December 1972, he visited Hanoi along with musician and activist Joan Baez and others, among them was Michael Allen, the associate dean of the Yale Divinity School.

 Taylor published his views in a book, Nuremberg and Vietnam: An American Tragedy, in 1970.
-He argued that by the standards employed at the Nuremberg Trials, US conduct in Vietnam and Cambodia was equally criminal as that of the Nazis during World War II.
+He argued that by the standards employed at the Nuremberg trials, U.S. conduct in Vietnam and Cambodia, while different in some ways, was equally criminal as that of the Nazis during World War II.
 For that reason, he favored prosecuting US aviators who had participated in bombing missions over North Vietnam.
+Shortly after the end of the Vietnam War, Taylor said over the past few decades since World War II, some of his historical views had changed.
+His views on Germany hadn't changed, but they had on the United States."Most of these things are not done by monsters.
+They're done by very ordinary people, people very much like you and me.
+These things are results of pressures and circumstances to which human frailty succumbs.
+And a large part of it isn't really due to any intrinsic sadism or a desire to inflict pain - it's the degeneration of standards under pressures, boredom, fear, other influences of this kind.
+Well, I guess that I did think before that Americans, in their history, had been somewhat more immune to these pressures and that the historical record was a better one.
+The moral standards we tried to attain in peace and war were higher.
+I guess I still think we try to attain the higher values; but, yes, and succeed sometimes - succeed less often, I guess, than I thought before."

+"Since I read Bury My Heart at Wounded Knee and I guess it was born in upon me that these things had happened before.
+The feeling that I'd had for a long time that these things didn't go on in the American armed forces, alas, it isn't so.
+They sometimes do."

 Later life

 In 1976, Taylor, who had already been a visiting professor at Harvard and Yale Law School, accepted a new post at the Benjamin N. Cardozo School of Law at Yeshiva University, becoming a founding member of the faculty while continuing to teach at Columbia.
 His 1979 book, Munich: The Price of Peace, won the National Book Critics Circle Award for the "best work of general nonfiction".
 In the 1980s, he extended his legal activities into sports and became a "special master" for dispute resolution in the NBA.
-His 700-page 1992 memoir of the Nuremberg trials (see bibliography) revealed how Nazi leader Hermann Göring had "cheated the hangman" by taking smuggled poison.